best-practice-and-impact/ons-spark/_sources/pyspark-intro/test.md

 $ FinYear        <chr> "2008/09", "2008/09", "2008/09", "2008/09", "2008/09", …
 ```
 ````
-The alternative is to use the `schema`/`columns` argument to supply a schema directly.
+The alternative is to use the `schema` argument to supply a schema directly.
 This is done with a list of the column names and types.
 You can also use DDL notation if using PySpark.

-In PySpark, supply a list of `StructField` wrapped in `StructType` to `schema`.
+In PySpark, use a list of `StructField` wrapped in `StructType`.
 A `StructField` consists of a column name and type.
 The types need to be imported from `pyspark.sql.types` and end with brackets, e.g. `StructField("incident_number", StringType())`.

-In sparklyr, use a standard named R list as an input to `columns`, with data types entered as strings.
+In sparklyr, use a standard named R list, with data types entered as strings.

 Note that we are not supplying an entry for every column in the raw data here, just the first four columns.
 ````{tabs}